-Many governments and shark experts are becoming increasingly concerned about the effect on various shark populations of a range of threats, most notably fisheries that either target sharks or take them as bycatch.
-Other threats include trophy hunting, marine debris, anthropogenic disturbances, habitat degradation and increasing pressures on the marine environment due to climate change.
+Threats include trophy hunting, marine debris, anthropogenic disturbances, habitat degradation and increasing pressures on the marine environment due to climate change.
 Other additional concerns are the potential effect on the decline of shark populations and the impact it may have on ecosystem functioning, given their role as apex predators.
-There is thus an urgent need for the Department of Environmental Affairs (DEA), which is ultimately accountable for shark conservation in South African waters, to develop a national Sharks Biodiversity Management Plan for Sharks (SBMP) which will set targets to improve the status of sharks within South African waters.
+There is thus an urgent need for the Department of Environmental Affairs (DEA), which is ultimately accountable for shark conservation in South African waters, to develop a national Shark Biodiversity Management Plan for Sharks (SBMP) which will set targets to improve the status of sharks within South African waters.

 The purpose of the SBMP is to achieve and maintain a favourable conservation status for resident and migratory sharks within South African waters, taking into account the socio-economic and other values of these species, based on the best available scientific information.
 The SBMP would be the mechanism whereby this effort can be coordinated, directed and implemented on a national and international scale to the benefit of sharks and their habitats.
-The BMPS would also identify species and areas where additional interventions would be necessary to address threats to populations.
-The SBMP will be implemented in conjunction with, and takes cognizance of, the National Plan of Action for the Conservation and Management of Sharks (NPOA), which is under development by the Department of Agriculture, Forestry and Fisheries (DAFF) and which focuses on shark fisheries management.
+The SBMP would also identify species and areas where additional interventions would be necessary to address threats to populations.
+The SBMP will be implemented in conjunction with, and takes cognizance of, the National Plan of Action for the Conservation and Management of Sharks (NPOA), that has been developed by the Department of Agriculture, Forestry and Fisheries (DAFF) and which focuses on shark fisheries management.